Learning Reachability of Energy Storage Arbitrage: Introduction

 Recent machine learning (ML) approaches to inventory-like control under price uncertainty advance along several fronts.
 Data-driven forecasting is integrated directly into decision pipelines \cite{lee2024online}, and learned thresholds guide operational choices \cite{sang2022electricity}.
 Switching costs and action frictions are modeled via threshold-based online policies in \cite{lechowicz2023online,li2020online}.
 Beyond decoupled predict-then-optimize workflows, end-to-end (E2E) learning jointly trains forecasting and control to improve task performance in \cite{donti2017task}, while conformal calibration further enhances uncertainty quantification and decision robustness within E2E frameworks in \cite{yeh2024end}.
 Existing ML-driven approaches could be extended to infer the impact of exogenous factors on prices and ensure safe SoC trajectories given a specific downstream task.
 However, none of these methods directly internalize the stopping-time decision, i.e., when to adjust the chosen trajectory to ensure sufficient SoC during critical hours.

-Our approach introduces stopping-time reward that internalizes the operator’s reliability objective, where batteries are rewarded only if they transition into and maintain a reserve-preserving mode through the end of the period.
+Our approach introduces a stopping-time reward that internalizes the operator’s reliability objective, where batteries are rewarded only if they transition into and maintain a reserve-preserving mode through the end of the period.
+This makes it possible to reconcile the system and asset perspectives by endogenizing the value and likelihood of the terminal SoC reachability to both system reliability and asset profitability.
 This design minimizes incentives to take arbitrage actions during the online optimization problem, promotes no changes in the SoC trajectory prior to critical hours, and ensures that compensation is tied to assured performance rather than ad hoc constraints.